xurxe/Integrify-17-clone-react/README.md

 # Cloning a website - with React!

-Our [second assignment at Integrify](https://github.com/xurxe/Integrify-02-clone) was to clone the website below using only HTML and CSS.
+Our [second assignment at Integrify](https://github.com/xurxe/Integrify-02-clone) was to clone the model provided using only HTML and CSS.
 Now we have to do it all again with React!

 ## Demo